PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 <!-- overview -->
 Many applications rely on configuration which is used during either application initialization or runtime.
 Most of the times there is a requirement to adjust values assigned to configuration parameters.
-ConfigMaps is the kubernetes way to inject application pods with configuration data.
+ConfigMaps is the PlaidCloud way to inject application pods with configuration data.
 ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.
 This page provides a series of usage examples demonstrating how to create ConfigMaps and configure Pods using data stored in ConfigMaps.